baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <p>
 <b>5.
 “Ping” to observe ICMP traffic.</b>

-Obtain the private IP address of the linux virtual machine within azure.
-For this example, the private IP address of the linux virtual machine is “10.0.0.5”.
+Retrieve the private IP address of the Linux virtual machine within Azure.
+In this illustration, the private IP address of the Linux virtual machine is designated as "10.0.0.5."
 </p>

 <p>